The First Two Years

 The exam has 3 possible outcomes:

-- Pass with condition: The student faces a supplementary exam in the spring term of the G2 year.
-The committee may impose additional conditions to be met by that time (for example, teaching a specific course, or rewriting the research proposal).
-The supplementary exam has outcomes of Pass or Fail.
+2. Pass with condition: The student must complete the conditions set by the committee (for example, teaching a specific course, or rewriting the research proposal).

 Dissertation Advisory Committees (DAC)

 MCO PhD candidates report their progress to a dissertation advisory committee (DAC) at the beginning of each academic year to encourage forward thinking.
 The DAC may require more frequent meetings depending on the student’s progress, especially in the completion phase.
 The student invites 3-4 faculty members to join the DAC.
+The committee members may be the same as the Candidacy Exam committee, or the student may elect to choose new members.
 Membership must include at least two faculty members from the MCO training program.
 The chair of the DAC must be a senior faculty member from the training program.

 The DAC has four main missions: